skhabiri/SubReddit-Recommender/README.md

 # SubReddit Recommender
 This project takes a text as a string or multiple texts in an iterable format such as ndarray or list, and returns a list of recommended Subreddit categories from a list of categories that the model is trained on.
+### Virtual environment
+This project uses conda as virtual environment.
+To see a list of conda env enter `conda env list`.
+To activate env for this project with all the necessary packages use `conda activate SubReddit`.
+To see the list of installed ipykernels use: `jupyter kernelspec list`.
+After activating the environment launch jupyter lab with `jupyter lab`, and make sure to select `subreddit` kernel from the pull down menu.

 Here is a list of files related to the project:
 1. praw_db.py:
 Connects to PRAW python API for Reddit.
 Pulls some information from 1000 posts in each of the 44 selected subreddit categories.